jwetzell/showbridge/README.md

 - **websocket**
     - payload: ws message content (if this is JSON it will be parsed into an object)

+# Cloud

 ## Connecting instances remotely?
-Remotely connecting two or more router instances is supported via [showbridge-cloud](https://github.com/jwetzell/showbridge-cloud).
+Remotely connecting two or more router instances is supported via [showbridge cloud](./cloud).
 The only configuration necessary is the url of the cloud server (for a **publicly** available server you can use https://cloud.showbridge.io) the other necessary configuration option is room(s) explained below.

 Routers can send messages through the cloud server using the cloud-output action mentioned above.
 To control what messages routers are listening to when multiple routers are connected to the same cloud server the concept of rooms is used.
 A room is simply a string i.e 'room1', 'super-secret-room-name', etc. when a cloud-output action is used the configured room(s) property of that action controls what room(s) the message will be sent to.
 The room(s) property of the cloud params controls what room(s) a router is joined to.
 When a cloud-output sends a message to a room that a router is configured to be in then the router will receive the message sent and process it as if it was a native message.